Biographies and Statements of Interest of SSAC Members

 Stefano Trumpy (GAC Liaison)

-He advises the Minister for Innovation and Technology for matters concerning the Internet governance.
+He advises the ministers for Innovation andtelecommunications for matters concerning the Internet governance.
 He brought the CNUCE Institute among the founders of the Internet Society (ISOC) in 1992; since its inception in 2000, he is the President of the Italian chapter of ISOC.
 He acted as President of TERENA (Trans European Research and Education Networking Association) from 95 through 99.
 He has been director of the CNUCE - CNR (an institute dedicated to research and development of advanced services on information science and networking) from 83 through 96.
-He is author of about a hundred publications and technical reports; he has been guest editor of the IEEE Proceedings Special Issue on “Evolution of Internet Technologies”published in September 2004.
+He is author of about a hundred publications and technical reports; he has been guest editor of the IEEE Proceedings Special Issue on "Evolution of Internet Technologies" published in September 2004.

 Paul A Vixie